Why Trust OMD?

 Since it gives you more leeway to continue working full-time, manage family obligations, and study in smaller chunks, the flexibility of part-time study is a major attraction.
 Kentucky universities recognize this need and offer many online master’s programs with part-time enrollment options.

 What Will It Cost?
-Master’s Program Prices in Kentucky
+Master’s Program Tuition in Kentucky

 University of the Cumberlands — MS in Information Systems Security31$355$11,005